 Financial Aid is disbursed throughout the school year.
 The earlier students apply, the more resources may be available.
-There are application deadlines each academic year for specific types of aid:
+There are application deadlines each academic year for specific types of aid.
+See the Student Financial Services website or consumer information for specific annual disbursement deadlines.